Stream-AD/MStream/README.md

 ## Input file format
 M-Stream expects the input multi-aspect record stream to be stored in three files:
-1. `Numerical file`: containing `,` separated Numerical Features .
+1. `Numerical file`: contains `,` separated Numerical Features.
-2. `Categorical file`: containing `,` separated Categorical Features .
+2. `Categorical file`: contains `,` separated Categorical Features.
-3. `Time File`: containing Timestamps .
+3. `Time File`: contains Timestamps.

 Both Numerical and Categorical files contain corresponding features of the multi-aspect record.
 Records should be sorted in non-decreasing order of their time stamps and the column delimiter should be `,`